gtunon/elastest-security-service/docs/user-docs.md

 # ElasTest Security Service (ESS)

-The ElasTest Security Service (ESS) is an ElasTest service for identifying security issues in the System Under Test (SuT) by mimicking attacker behavior.
-ESS creates security tests (that mimics attacker's behavior) from tJobs.
-These security tests are created by modifying URL parameters, replaying requests [etc](https://pdfs.semanticscholar.org/270c/cf24e8be8421515f5121600f248e841f424d.pdf?_ga=2.125276362.151869347.1515086898-1552517986.1515086898).
+The ElasTest Security Service (ESS) is an ElasTest service for identifying security issues in the System Under Test (SuT) by analyzing the HTTP traffic of the SuT.
+ESS creates security tests (that mimics attacker's behavior) from the HTTP traffic generated as a result of the tJobs associated to a SuT.
+These security tests represent malicious attacker behaviors such as modifying URL parameters, replaying requests [and much more](https://pdfs.semanticscholar.org/270c/cf24e8be8421515f5121600f248e841f424d.pdf?_ga=2.125276362.151869347.1515086898-1552517986.1515086898).

 ## Features
 The current version of ESS (v0.5.0) has the following features.